Leeeef552/govtech/README.md

-Here’s a clean **README draft** for your system based on the architecture you described:

----

 # 🏠 HDB Price Intelligence System

 This project provides a natural language interface for analyzing and predicting HDB flat prices.
 The system routes user queries through a layered architecture that combines **LLM-based query understanding**, **machine learning (XGBoost)** for predictions, and **SQL-based analytics** for data-driven insights.